yyhh-org/site/README.md

 Then point browser to http://localhost:8000/admin to start writing the blog using a Web UI.

+Fill in the Description field with one or two short sentences in the post's language.
+When editing Markdown directly, use a `Summary:` field in the front matter.
+The theme uses it for article previews and description metadata.

 After finish writing and hit publish button, the blog is published locally,  point browser to http://localhost:8000 to view the blog live locally.

 The dev-server supports auto-reloading, and will rebuild your documentation whenever anything changes.
 It's a bit slow, need to wait for 30 seconds or so for the build to finish.